AmberYuyangHuang/ControlledCBO/README.md

 illustration: Contains the code to illustrate the trajectories of particle system and evolution of the variance and 2-Wasserstein distance.

 approximation_error:  This script plots the value function in a one-dimensional case to illustrate approximation error.

+Note: When using a hyperbolic cross basis, the maximum degree of the basis is J = 2^gradmax.
+For a full basis truncated by total degree, the maximum degree is M = gradmax, where gradmax is the parameter specified in the code.